slachhar/C-Advanced-Topics/README.md

 EVENTS
 1. They follow a publisher subscriber pattern.
 2. It means you can only subscribe or unsubcribe from an event.
 But you cannot modify it.

+PUB SUB
+1. Create an EventHandler in Main Class
+2. Invoke the event after putting null check for event reference.
+Invoke it after the method completion, where you want to notify the subscribers.
+3. Create reference for that event by assigning method signatures in the object.